atillabirer/gbmbackup/README.md

 We currently have in the work a self-hosted API version of the GBM dapp.
 The UX will work similarily to the Web3 EVM marketplace :
 + Your users do not need a web3 wallet anymore, instead they just provide a user ID and an optional idenfitication mechanism (eg : non-evm blockchain wallet signature, SSO, etc...).
 + The provided frontend is replacing web3 interaction with your userID scheme interactions.
 + The API will map those userIDs to private keys, and then will use those private keys to interact with a normal GBM dapp on a private EVM blockchain that you control.
-For those without the knowledge to run such a blockchain, we have a ready made soplution coming Q3 2023.
+For those without the knowledge to run such a blockchain, we have a ready made solution coming Q3 2023.

 From there, two cases.